A Month of Death

 On Christmas Eve I anticipated travel.
 It was still storming.
 The storm could continue through Christmas Day, according to the weatherman.
 During a storm freeways can be more dangerous than usual, especially on Christmas Eve when some people still drink and drive.
 I was a bit concerned.
 Accidents happen.
 They could happen to us on a trip of almost 200 miles.
 Does that mean we should stay home and not see family and friends on Christmas Eve and Christmas Day?
 No.

 We allowed ourselves lots of time so we did not need to hurry.
 My husband drove carefully and I acted as an extra pair of eyes for him.
-We arranged things so we would not have to travel for long distances when we might be tired or at night.
+We arranged things so we would not have to travel for long distances when we might be tired.
 Beyond that, we trusted God to watch over us as he has so many times before.
 As it turned out, we had a very safe trip to Southern California with no traffic on Christmas Eve or Christmas Day.
 The traffic was only heavy coming home the day after Christmas, but we were careful.

 That being said, I would not have chosen to go out on a night like that for a lesser reason than believing the travel was important.
 I would travel to help a friend in need.
 I would take my husband to the hospital if the occasion called for it.
 I would not make a trip to the store for something I could wait another day for.
 Trusting God isn’t the same as being foolish or foolhardy and then expecting God to intervene and protect you.
 Even Jesus didn’t do that.
 He did what God wanted him to do and refused to fall into Satan’s trap to “tempt the Lord your God.”
 (Luke 4:12)